Pollen Allergy supplement for horses

 people are viewing this right now

-Pollen-Ex herbal allergy supplement for horses supports the upper respiratory lessening symptoms and promotes a healthy immune response.
+Pollen-Ex herbal allergy supplement for horses supports the upper respiratory to lessen symptoms and promote a healthy immune response.
 Ideal for seasonal allergy dust, moulds, pollens and other airborne particulates.

-Pollen-Ex is packed full of goodness! and is a potent natural supplement to support immune health and inflammatory response for your equine.
+Pollen-Ex is packed full of natural goodness! this potent natural supplement uses ingredients known to support immune health and a healthy inflammatory response.

 Pollen allergy in horses, also known as seasonal allergic rhinitis, is a common condition where a horse’s immune system reacts to pollen from trees, grasses, or weeds.
 These allergens can cause respiratory issues, especially during certain seasons when pollen levels are high, such as spring and early summer.